SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Conclusion

 This paper introduces SRUM, a fine-grained post-training framework that enables a model's understanding module to reward its generation module.
 Additionally, SRUM decomposes the reward into local and global components, facilitating multi-scale alignment and refinement.
 Extensive experiments validate SRUM's effectiveness, setting new state-of-the-art results on complex compositional and reasoning benchmarks such as T2I-CompBench and T2I-ReasonBench.
 The framework demonstrates robust in-domain and out-of-domain generalization, and our empirical analysis confirms the efficacy of the fine-grained reward design.
 These findings illuminate the synergistic development of understanding and generation capabilities within a single model and establish the principle of self-reward as a promising direction for future research.

-SRUM is just a preliminary exploration of Unified Multimodal Models (UMMs).
-We found that there is still room for improvement in the prompts for the understanding part during the scoring phase, and we hope to scale this method to larger datasets.
-This article also utilizes some external prompts to improve performance for illustrative purposes.
-In fact, it is entirely possible to allow the understanding part to \textbf{self-play questions and answers} to build a more closed-loop training system.
+SRUM is a preliminary exploration of self-rewarding for Unified Multimodal Models (UMMs).
+There remains room to improve the prompts used by the understanding module during scoring, and we plan to scale the method to larger datasets.
+Although the current implementation uses standardized prompt templates and, for some models, external localization aids, the reward signal itself comes from the UMM's frozen understanding module.
+A natural next step is to let the understanding module \textbf{self-play questions and answers} to build a more closed-loop training system.